HackBerkeley/Growler/README.md

 conn.commit()
 conn.close()
 ```
 Now save the file and run it by doing `python3 init_db.py`.
-It should create the `hakks.db` file and print out something like `[('bob', '100', 'Hello world!')]` to show that reading from the database was successful.
+It should create the `growls.db` file and print out something like `[('bob', '100', 'Hello world!')]` to show that reading from the database was successful.

 Awesome!
 Hopefully now you have a basic idea of how sqlite works.
 Now let's integrate it into our site.
 Read this short guide in the Flask documentation: [Using SQLite 3 with Flask](http://flask.pocoo.org/docs/patterns/sqlite3/)